T'POL: Our beliefs are based on logic and the pursuit of clarity.

 ARCHER: So you're telling me you're some kind of a time traveller?

 DANIELS: That's one way of putting it.
-Maybe this'll help clear things up. (activates device from the case and
+Maybe this'll help clear things up.

-might call it a Temporal Observatory.
+DANIELS: This is how we keep an eye on what's going on.
+You might call it a Temporal Observatory.
 I know this must seem a little overwhelming.

 ARCHER: Overwhelming doesn't quite cover it.